eamsen/nsff/README.md

 ### Remarks
 Please do **not** learn from this code.
-The competition ranked, besides execution performance and correctness, also (uncommented) code size in number of bytes.
+The competition ranked, besides performance and correctness, also (uncommented) code size in number of bytes.
 So one goal was to provide very dense code.
 I can proudly say, this is the worst code I have written.

 ## Requirements